Hell Drivers: Actors

-Hell Drivers is an early film for several actors who later developed high profile careers.
-It provided early appearances for Jill Ireland and David McCallum, who met and married during the film's production.
+Hell Drivers is an early film for several actors who later developed high-profile careers, with breakthrough roles as 1960s spies.
+It provided early appearances for Jill Ireland and David McCallum (The Man from U.N.C.L.E.), who met and married during the film's production.
 It featured Danger Man and The Prisoner actor Patrick McGoohan, and was the third film role for Sean Connery.
-William Hartnell was the first actor to play the role of The Doctor in the BBC's Doctor Who; Gordon Jackson appeared as George Cowley in The Professionals and the butler Hudson in ITV's Upstairs, Downstairs.
+William Hartnell was the first actor to play the role of the Doctor in the BBC's Doctor Who; Gordon Jackson appeared as George Cowley in The Professionals and the butler Hudson in ITV's Upstairs, Downstairs.
 Sid James was a regular supporting actor in British films at the time and appeared in most of the Carry On series.
 Herbert Lom starred in the ABC Weekend TV series The Human Jungle before playing the hapless Commissioner Dreyfus in The Pink Panther film franchise.
 Cy Endfield directed Stanley Baker in Zulu.
 Others including Robin Bailey, Charles Lamb, John Horsley and Wensley Pithey featured regularly in British films and television thereafter.
 Long-established actor Wilfrid Lawson also made an appearance.
 In 1966, he co-starred with Patrick McGoohan in the final black-and-white episode of Danger Man, "Not So Jolly Roger".